giasemidis/euroleague_api/docs/euroleague_api/game_stats.md

             """

-            A function that gets the "teams comparison" game stats for *all* in a
+            A function that gets the pre-game "teams comparison" game stats for *all*

-            range seasons
+            in a range seasons

             Args: